myowinthein/hr-guidelines-for-startups/README.md

 ***

-# Company Events
+# 🎉 Company Events 🎊

-### Bar Nights
+### Bar Nights 🍻
-- Announce the event 1 week before
+- Announce the event 1 week before 📢
-- Best to do when we hit some milestones
+- Best to do when we hit some milestones 🎉
-  - Size of tech team reach xx members
+  - Size of tech team reaches xx members 🚀
-  - Exceed than targeted profit margin
+  - Exceed targeted profit margin

-### Birthday
+### Birthday 🎂
 - Post about birthday 30 mins before the working time

-### Resignation
+### Resignation 💔
 - Post about resignation 3 days before the last working day
 - Invite tech team to farewell on that date

 ***

-# Employee Benefits
+# Employee Benefits 💼

-### Computer
+### Computer 💻
 - Instead of giving a new laptop, set a budget for them to buy essential gadgets & do hardware upgrades
 - Set a duration in months on when to give away all the provided gadgets and upgrades

-### Benefits & Allowances
+### Benefits & Allowances 🎁💰
 > Depends on company's financial condition

-- Internet allowance for remote developers
+- Internet allowance for remote developers 🌐💻
-- Gym allowance
+- Gym allowance 🏋️‍♀️
-- Transportation allowance
+- Transportation allowance 🚗
-- Medical insurance
+- Medical insurance 🏥
-- Provide online courses & certification exams
+- Provide online courses & certification exams 📚🎓
-- Free lunch & snacks
+- Free lunch & snacks 🍽️🍕
-- Project bonus `set a rule on how many % to split on which conditions`
+- Project bonus `set a rule on how many % to split on which conditions` 💯💸
-- 13th month double salary
+- 13th month double salary 💰💰

 ***

-# Punishment
+# Punishment ⚠️

-### Violation Cases
+### Violation Cases ⚖️
-- Negative attitude in workspace
+- Negative attitude in workspace 😠
-- Not meeting project deadlines
+- Not meeting project deadlines ⏰
-- Poor technical knowledge and work rate
+- Poor technical knowledge and work rate 📉

-### Actions
+### Actions 🚫
 - 1st time warning (verbal + letter + improvement plan + monitoring)
 - 2nd time warning (verbal + letter + improvement plan + monitoring)
 - 3rd time termination with severance pay